akshay98322/akshay98322/README.md

-- 🌱 I’m currently learning ReactJS
+- 🌱 I’m currently learning K8s
-- 👯 I’m looking for a job switch
+- 👯 Love to do freelance work.
-- 🥅 2021 Goals: Contribute more to techlnology
+- 🥅 2023 Goals: Contribute more to technology
 - ⚡ Fun fact: I photographer too

 ### Connect with me: